masxxiii/Compy/README.md

 ## How To Play

-Use **iphones** and **ipads** of any screen size to play.
+Use an **iphone** or **ipad** of any screen size to play.
 Click on the Compy icon to start the game.
 You will be greeted by the main menu.
 Here you have to touch the play button to start the game.

 ![screenshot](./Compy/Assets.xcassets/Screenshots/menu-selection.imageset/menu-selection.png)